TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Configuration/TCA
   One file per database table, using the name of the table for the file, plus ".php".
+  Only for new tables.
+For extending existing tables, stick to file :file:`ext_tables.php`.

 Documentation
   Contains the manual in reStructuredText format (:ref:`read more on the topic <extension-documentation>`).